pours per form per day / production

 Admixtures

-Wet cast generally uses more admixtures
+Wet cast generally uses more admixtures.

 Dry cast generally uses less admixtures such as water reducers and air entrainers.